Productivity¶

 Numba datetime¶

 - There is no support for datetime indexes (and any other Pandas objects) in Numba.
 There are also no built-in Numba functions for working with datetime.
-So, how to connect data to time? vectorbtpro closes this loophole by implementing a collection of functions to extract various information from each timestamp, such as the current time and day of the week to determine whether the bar happens during trading hours.
+So, how to connect data to time?
+VBT closes this loophole by implementing a collection of functions to extract various information from each timestamp, such as the current time and day of the week to determine whether the bar happens during trading hours.

 Tutorial